AdrienThierry/AdOS/README.md

 ### Simple_bootloader

-Simple bootloader (stage1) that runs on the MBR and loads a stage2 program in another memory region to get rid of the 512 Bytes boot sector limitation.
+Simple bootloader (stage1) that runs on the MBR and loads a stage2 program in another memory region to get rid of the 512 Bytes boot sector limit.

 ### Protected_mode